luke0408/TIL/docs/DevGeneral/Principle/Two_Hats.md

 ## Summary

-> As software is developed by making behavioral and structural changes, do not attempt to do both at the same time. <br>
+> As software is developed by making behavioral and structural changes, do not attempt to do both at the same time. <br></br>
 > Wear one hat to add new capabilities (including tests) without changing existing code, then wear the other hat to restructure the code without changing behavior.

 ## Details